lsst-dm/dmtn-109/README.rst

 DMTN-109
 --------
+**Abstract**
 Once operational, the LSST is bound to become the dominant contributor of Solar System object (SSO) observations and discoveries.
+Millions of asteroids are going to be observed on a regular basis leading to a yield of around two billion SSO observations after ten years of operations.
+Internal and external services that ingest and process LSST data on a regular basis, such as the IAU Minor Planet Center, have a great interest in the predicted data flux directed their way.
+This DMTN provides updates on LSST SSO observation and discovery rates as well as their uncertainties.
+Estimates on the number and distribution of SSO observations that can not be linked to known or newly discovered objects and may, thus, trigger unwanted alerts are being provided.
+Likely data rates for daily submissions of SSO observations to the Minor Planet Center are discussed.

 To compile this document you need to have set up  lsst-texmf see  http:\\lsst-texmf.lsst.io .
 The bin directory of texmf must be in your path for generateAcronyms.py to be found and  work.
 **Links**